 When people talk about The Corn Islands, their eyes light up.

-If you are happy to hang your hammock and wile away the afternoon with a few quiet rums and wait for the fisherman to bring the daily catch of lobster in.
-Snorkel from deserted, pristine beaches or even just kick back in a nno-fussbeach front shack and watch the waves roll in, you might just like it here.
+Snorkel from deserted, pristine beaches or, just kick back in a no-fuss beach front shack and watch the waves roll in; you might like it here.

-Life is pretty nice on The Corn Islands.
+Life is pretty sweet on The Corn Islands.

 The Corn Islands sit 70 km to the east of Nicaragua’s Caribbean coast.
-This is the Caribbean people are just starting to find out about and word is spreading fast!
+These tiny islands are part of the Caribbean people are just starting to find out about, and word is spreading fast.

 Nicaragua has such diversity in its regional cultures.
 From the south on the Rio San Juan to Matagalpa’s hill country, or when people from Granada talk about the folk from nearby Masaya (10kms away) being of fairer skin and shorter stature.